oxidecomputer/daft/README.md

 the `before` and `after` values for primitives, enums, and other types like `String` and `Uuid` that don't make sense to diff.
 We are building type based diffs, not text based diffs here.
 * For sets and maps we provide specific types that report changes as we would like to see them.
-For example, for maps we return which values were inserted, removed, modified, and unchanged explicitly.
-In practice this is what we want to know, and so we don't force the user to figure this out.
+For example, for maps we return separate collections containing which values were inserted, removed, modified, and unchangedy.
+In practice this is what we want to know, and so we don't force the user to compile this data by walking and matching the values.